LPIC-1 #

 : Low memory boot process, mainstream, almost used everywhere nowupstart

-: Created by Ubuntu, but they switched to systemd
+: Created by Ubuntu, but they switched tosystemd

-in the end.quiet
+in the end.

-for kernel param is supress most boot messages
+for kernel param issupress most boot messages

 .
-So less verbosity for bootupudev
+So less verbosity for bootup

 tmpfs